Buck Township, Edgar County, Illinois

 Buck Township is one of fifteen townships in Edgar County, Illinois, USA.
 As of the 2020 census, its population was 214 and it contained 124 housing units.
-Buck Township was originally named Pilot Grove Township, but the name was changed on May 9, 1857.
+Buck Township was originally called Pilot Grove Township, but its name was changed on May 9, 1857.

 Geography

 According to the 2021 census gazetteer files, Buck Township has a total area of 34.27 sqmi, all land.